 The Composer's Guide to Choral Conferences

-Before my first choral convention — Chorus America, in 2011 — I was secretly terrified.
+Before my first choral convention — Chorus America, 2011 — I was secretly terrified.
 What was I supposed to do when I got there?
 What if no one wanted to talk to me?
 What if I had no one to eat lunch with?

 These thoughts are a little ridiculous; nothing came close to the worst scenarios I’d imagined, and the conference went wonderfully.
 Nevertheless, my spiral-of-anxiety questions were all rooted in valid concerns.
 As a composer at a convention originally intended for choral directors, how does one have a productive, enjoyable conference experience?
 How do we promote our music?
 How do we connect with conductors in a way that leads to future collaborations?